 Talking therapy usually doesn’t work because the damage is in parts of the brain without words.
 EMDR with bilateral stimulation that replicates REM sleep is particularly good at processing, releasing and letting go of emotions that have been frozen in the body.
 It is during sleep that our brains reorganise and prune neural networks.
 It is this very mechanism that EMDR harnesses to process the emotions and beliefs linked with the early trauma.
 In other words EMDR is utilising the body’s own healing mechanisms so that the dysfunctional can be healed to be functional.

 Attachment-focused EMDR was developed by Dr Laurel Parnell (pictured with me on the left) as a way of healing such early life experiences.
 That often means rescuing and reparenting the younger wounded child parts that emotionally still live inside and can be easily triggered by the stresses of everyday life.
+I now work as a facilitator with Mark Brayne and his UK based training company, EMDR Focus helping other EMDR therapists Unleash the Magic of this immensely powerful therapy.

 An adult intensely re-experiencing childhood trauma is described well by a woman, interviewed on BBC radio as she recounts how EMDR trauma processing enabled her to fully recover from disturbing bullying at the age of four.